 A real-world example

 I currently have a DoorDash coupon code worth 25 percent off my next two orders.
 I also have a Chase Offer worth a further 10 percent off a DoorDash purchase up to $50, and my Chase Freedom Flex℠ card gives 3 percent back at restaurants.
-That card also gives free DashPass benefits for three months, which means $0 delivery fees and reduced service fees on orders over $12.
+That card also gives complementary DashPass benefits for three months, which means $0 delivery fees and reduced service fees on orders over $12 (Activate by March 31, 2022.).

 I can combine all of those on a single purchase.
 Maximizing these promotions isn’t as difficult as it may sound.
 And it can be well worth it.